-The information contained in this release is as of September 1, 2021.
+DISCLOSURE NOTICE: The information contained in this release is as of December 3, 2021.
 Pfizer assumes no obligation to update forward-looking statements contained in this release as the result of new information or future events or developments.

-This release contains forward-looking information about XELJANZ (tofacitinib)/XELJANZ XR (tofacitinib) extended release (XR) that involves substantial risks and uncertainties that could cause actual results to differ materially from those expressed or implied by such statements.
-Risks and uncertainties include, among other things, the uncertainties inherent in research and development, including the ability to meet anticipated clinical endpoints, commencement and/or completion dates for our clinical trials, regulatory submission dates, regulatory approval dates and/or launch dates, as well as the possibility of unfavorable new clinical data and further analyses of existing clinical data; the risk that clinical trial data are subject to differing interpretations and assessments by regulatory authorities; whether regulatory authorities will be satisfied with the design of and results from our clinical studies; uncertainties regarding the commercial success of XELJANZ and XELJANZ XR; whether and when applications for XELJANZ or XELJANZ XR for any other indications may be filed in any jurisdictions; whether and when any applications that may be pending or filed for any potential indications for XELJANZ or XELJANZ XR in any jurisdictions may be approved by regulatory authorities, which will depend on myriad factors, including making a determination as to whether the product's benefits outweigh its known risks and determination of the product's efficacy, and, if approved, whether they will be commercially successful; uncertainties regarding the commercial or other impact of the results of clinical trial A3921133 (ORAL Surveillance), the FDA's Drug Safety Communication or any potential actions by regulatory authorities based on analysis of clinical trial A3921133 or other data, including on other JAK inhibitors in our portfolio, which will depend, in part, on benefit-risk assessments and labeling determinations; decisions by regulatory authorities impacting labeling, manufacturing processes, safety and/or other matters that could affect the availability or commercial potential of XELJANZ and XELJANZ XR; uncertainties regarding the impact of COVID-19 on our business, operations and financial results; and competitive developments.
+This release contains forward-looking information about XELJANZ / XELJANZ XR / XELJANZ Oral Solution (tofacitinib) that involves substantial risks and uncertainties that could cause actual results to differ materially from those expressed or implied by such statements.
+Risks and uncertainties include, among other things, the uncertainties inherent in research and development, including the ability to meet anticipated clinical endpoints, commencement and/or completion dates for our clinical trials, regulatory submission dates, regulatory approval dates and/or launch dates, as well as the possibility of unfavorable new clinical data and further analyses of existing clinical data; the risk that clinical trial data are subject to differing interpretations and assessments by regulatory authorities; whether regulatory authorities will be satisfied with the design of and results from our clinical studies; uncertainties regarding the commercial success of XELJANZ, XELJANZ XR and XELJANZ Oral Solution; whether and when any applications that may be pending or filed for any potential indications for XELJANZ, XELJANZ XR or XELJANZ Oral Solution in any jurisdictions may be approved by regulatory authorities, which will depend on myriad factors, including making a determination as to whether the product's benefits outweigh its known risks and determination of the product's efficacy, and, if approved, whether they will be commercially successful; uncertainties regarding the commercial or other impact of the results of clinical trial A3921133 (ORAL Surveillance) or any other Janus kinase (JAK) inhibitor studies and data, the updated prescribing information or any other potential actions by regulatory authorities based on analysis of such studies and data, including on other JAK inhibitors in our portfolio, which will depend, in part, on benefit-risk assessments and labeling determinations; decisions by regulatory authorities impacting labeling, manufacturing processes, safety and/or other matters that could affect the availability or commercial potential of XELJANZ, XELJANZ XR and XELJANZ Oral Solution; uncertainties regarding the impact of COVID-19 on our business, operations and financial results; and competitive developments.